InsertKoinIO/koin-annotations/docs/reference/koin-annotations/kmp.md

 ## KSP Setup

-Please follow KSP setup as described in official documentation: [KSP with Kotlin Multiplatform](https://kotlinlang.org/docs/ksp-multiplatform.html)
+Please follow the KSP setup as described in the official documentation: [KSP with Kotlin Multiplatform](https://kotlinlang.org/docs/ksp-multiplatform.html)

-You can also check the [Hello Koin KMP](https://github.com/InsertKoinIO/hello-kmp/tree/annotations) project with basic setup for Koin Annotations.
+You can also check the [Hello Koin KMP](https://github.com/InsertKoinIO/hello-kmp/tree/annotations) project with a basic setup for Koin Annotations.

 Add the KSP Plugin